Xilinx/Vitis_Libraries/docs/getting-started-with-vitis-vision.rst

 Wrappers around HLS Kernel(s)
 -----------------------------

-All xfOpenCV kernels are provided with C++ function templates (located at <Github repo>/include) with image containers as objects of xf::Mat class.
+All Vitis Vision kernels are provided with C++ function templates (located at <Github repo>/include) with image containers as objects of xf::Mat class.
 In addition, these kernels will work either in stream based (where complete image is read continuously) or memory mapped (where